TommyAnderson/Data-332/Uber Project/ReadME.md

 ```
 Deployment

-The app is deployed at: https://yourusername.shinyapps.io/uber-rides-2014/
+The app is deployed at: https://tommyanderson.shinyapps.io/AndersonUber/

-Feel free to tweak colors, fonts, and theme settings in app.R to match your style.